 Recommendation ITU-R M.1645: Framework and overall objectives of the future development of IMT-2000 and systems beyond IMT-2000.

-Recommendation ITU-R M.1768: Methodology for calculation of spectrum requirements for the future development of the terrestrial component of IMT-2000 and systems beyond IMT-2000.
+Recommendation ITU-R M.1768: Methodology for calculation of spectrum requirements for the terrestrial component of International Mobile Telecommunications.

 Recommendation ITU-R M.1797: Vocabulary of terms for the land mobile service.